 Welcome to the Vermont Department of Disabilities, Aging and Independent Living's web site.
 The Department is part of the Agency of Human Services and provides a variety of services to Vermonters who are over the age of 60 or who have a disability.

-Within the Department, there are four divisions, each responsible for different areas of service:
+Within the Department, there are five divisions, each responsible for different areas of service:

 In addition, since the passage of the Americans with Disabilities Act of 1990, the Department has played a leading role in ensuring that the State of Vermont achieves compliance with the Act, providing technical assistance, training, and written materials to assist state government and private sector in understanding and meeting the goals of the law.

 We look forward to continuing to serve you and welcome your comments and suggestions for the services we provide.